Dridou/Dixeed/README.md

 I used a plugin to create the registration form, which I hope is not forbiden.

 ------- How to deploy the live site ---------------- Install XAMPP or other similar software.
 Replace its htdocs directory by this one.
-Replace its sql directory by this one.
+I suggested to replace the mysql directory with mine before seeing to see export db in .sql, I assume you know how to create the db for Wordpress.
 Start XAMPP (Appach and MYSQL server and the site should be running.

-Adrien Nebon-Carle
+Rendering Instructions:
+- I did not use any domain name because I ran my website on XAMPP.
+- Installed plugins:
+	- Fake Pay for Woocommerce
+	- User Registration
+	- Variation swatches for WooCommerce
+	- WooCommerce
+	- Display Message for client (own plugin)

+- Accces for wp backend:
+ID: root
+mdp: SU35xTtx5

+- I didn't do the expert level